ttencate/aoc2016/11_d/README.md

 input.
 So I turned to a full A\* algorithm, which found the solution in under 4 seconds.
 I'm sure this can be optimized significantly, but I'm happy.

+Then part two.
+It's just bigger input, no algorithmic changes needed.
+But in line with my own rules, I modified the program instead.
+After that, runtime went up from 4 seconds to about 4 minutes, but hey, I can live with that too!

 First impressions of the D language: it's nice, but it tries to repackage all features that C++ has (and then some), so it is a big and complex language.
 Fortunately the complexity does not manifest in the same way as C++, so it